By-Nordenfelt-AB/lulo/README.md

 ```
 (Yes, that is all the nodejs code you have to write)

-Package your index.js and node_modules and deploy to Lambda.
+Package your index.js and node_modules and deploy to Lambda (NodeJs4.3 runtime).

 ### AWS CloudFormation template
 ```javascript